Hong Kong itinerary Day 1: Iconic Hong Kong Island and the Star Ferry

 No trip to Hong Kong is complete without a visit to Victoria Peak, the city’s most famous vantage point.
 Rising 552 meters above sea level, it has been a symbol of prestige since colonial times, when only the wealthiest expatriates were allowed to live there.
 Today, it’s open to everyone, and the views are nothing short of breathtaking.

 Two of the most popular photo spots at the Peak are Sky Terrace 428 and the Lugard Road Lookout.
-Once you hop off the Peak Tram, you are already inside the Peak Tower; at the top floor of the Peak Tower is the Sky Terrace 428, perched 428 meters above sea level, is the highest viewing platform in Hong Kong and offers a sweeping 360‑degree panorama of Victoria Harbour, the Kowloon skyline, and even the outlying islands on a clear day.
-It’s a paid attraction, costs around USD 10 / USD 5 per adult / child visitor, but the unobstructed views — especially at sunset or during the Symphony of Lights show — make it a favorite for postcard‑worthy shots.
-For a quieter and free alternative, the Lugard Road Lookout is just a short, shaded walk from the Peak Tower.
-This spot provides a more natural vantage point framed by trees, with equally stunning views of the harbour and cityscape, and is often less crowded than the sky terrace.
-Together, these two locations give photographers and visitors very different atmospheres: one polished and iconic, the other serene and intimate.
+When you step off the Peak Tram you’ll find yourself inside the Peak Tower; at its top floor is Sky Terrace 428, perched 428 metres above sea level.
+This is Hong Kong’s highest viewing platform and offers a sweeping 360‑degree panorama of Victoria Harbour, the Kowloon skyline, and on a clear day even the outlying islands.
+It’s a paid attraction (around USD 10 for adults and USD 5 for children), but the unobstructed views — especially at sunset or during the Symphony of Lights show — make it a favourite for postcard‑worthy shots.

 When you’re ready to descend back to Central, you have a few transportation options:

-- Peak Tram downhill: Fast and scenic, though queues can be long.
+• Peak Tram downhill: Fast and scenic, though queues can be long.

-- Bus 15: A winding but beautiful ride down to Central Pier, passing through Mid‑Levels and Wan Chai.
+• Bus 15: A winding but beautiful ride down to Central Pier, passing through Mid‑Levels and Wan Chai.

-- Taxi: Convenient if you’re short on time.
+• Taxi: Convenient if you’re short on time.

 Back in Central, it’s time to explore Soho for lunch.